MeltyMoon/meltyutils/README.md

 # MeltyUtils
-Various utilities that can be used for any projects!
+Similarly to [lodash](https://lodash.com), MeltyUtils is a module with various utilities that can be used for any projects!

 <a href="https://www.npmjs.com/package/meltyutils"><img src="https://img.shields.io/npm/v/meltyutils.svg?maxAge=3600" alt="npm version" /></a>
 <a href="https://www.npmjs.com/package/meltyutils"><img src="https://img.shields.io/npm/dt/meltyutils.svg?maxAge=3600" alt="npm downloads" /></a>